horshack-dpreview/Photoshop-Timeline-Layer-Resizer/readme.md

 Instructions:

+1. Download the script from [here](https://raw.githubusercontent.com/horshack-dpreview/Photoshop-Timeline-Layer-Resizer/master/Photoshop%20Timeline%20Layer%20Resizer.jsx).
-1. Select the layer(s) in your timeline you want to change the direction of
+2. Select the layer(s) in your timeline you want to change the direction of
-2. If you also want to reposition+stagger the resized layers, move the playhead to where you want the first layer to begin
+3. If you also want to reposition+stagger the resized layers, move the playhead to where you want the first layer to begin
-3. Run this script in Photoshop via File -> Scripts -> Browse...
+4. Run this script in Photoshop via File -> Scripts -> Browse...
-4. This script will prompt you to enter the new duration in seconds and frames for the selected layers and also ask if you'd like to reposition+stagger the layers.
+5. This script will prompt you to enter the new duration in seconds and frames for the selected layers and also ask if you'd like to reposition+stagger the layers.

 For faster access to the script (via Photoshop's script menu), copy the script to Photoshop's script folder.
 Example location of the folder on Windows is